-If you do not ask for a hearing within 30 days after you receive the order, the Restraining Order will remain in effect for two (2) years from the date the judge signed it.
-It can also be renewed for 2 years at a time after that.
+If you do not ask for a hearing within 30 days after you receive the order, the Restraining Order will remain in effect for one year from the date the judge signed it.
+It can also be renewed for one year at a time after that.